mas-4/maudlin/README.md

 work and way too much data, so instead I just get the front page every hour and only scrape articles I don't have yet.

+# Analysis

+I noodled a bit in Jupyter with the data at about the 200k article mark and found one really fascinating result:

+Political bias does not seem to be correlated with sentiment at all.
+The only correlation I've found is between factuality and sentiment.
+The happier a news agency, the more factual it is, with a Pearson correlation of 0.21, n=42.
+Whether that's significant, I have no idea.
+I'm not a statistician so I'm not fully sure how to calculate significance, apparently I'd have to create a null hypothesis, and that's more than I'm equipped to do right now.

+Factuality and bias data for my noodling came from mediabiasfactcheck.com.
+The sample size for the sentiment and neutrality data came by averaging all articles for each agency, with about 200k articles in the database.

 ## Dashboard

 - [ ] Sentiment over time graphs for each agency